Training to promote a whole-system approach

 The accompanying manual provides 1:1 exercises and video resources for young people who need help to regulate their emotions to prevent violent outbursts.

-For more information, contact [email protected] or book a place here August October March
+For more information, contact [email protected] or book a place here

 Dating Detox

-4-Day Online Course on 29th, 30th September, 6th and 7th October; 9th, 10th, 16th, 17th February 2026
+4-Day Online Course on 9th, 10th, 16th, 17th February 2026

-Designed to help young people navigate romantic relationships more safely, the toolkit is split into three sections: Safety, Healthy Relationships, and Behaviour Change.
+Designed to help young people navigate personal/intimate relationships more safely, the toolkit is split into three sections: Safety, Healthy Relationships, and Behaviour Change.
 It's unique in that it addresses teen relationship abuse from two angles: first, helping young people avoid abusive relationships by increasing awareness and second, by helping them to stop.

 For more information or to book, contact [email protected]